 A Kaleider production.
 Conceived and Directed by Seth Honnor

-The Money is Kaleider’s hit showgame that has toured to 5 continents and played as charged and prestigious venues as Edinburgh City Chambers, UK Houses of Parliament, Lagos City Hall, Lisbon City Hall, Victoria Parliament, City of London’s Guildhall, Tianjin’s Grand Theatre and many others.
+The Money is Kaleider’s hit showgame that has toured to 5 continents and played at such charged and prestigious venues as Edinburgh City Chambers, UK Houses of Parliament, Lagos City Hall, Lisbon City Hall, Victoria Parliament, Sydney Opera House, City of London’s Guildhall, Tianjin’s Grand Theatre and many others.

 Become a Player by donating as much as you can.
 Work with other Players to decide what to spend the group’s money on.
 You have 1 hour to come to a decision.
 If you don’t decide unanimously in the allotted time you relinquish your privilege to spend the money and the money rolls over to the next group of Players.

 If you’re the quiet observing type you can become a Silent Witness and watch as the group of Players attempt to decide how to spend the money they’ve donated.
 And if you want to voice your opinion you can always become a Player and buy your way in.

 Spend the money on whatever you want.
 Be as creative as you like.

 We describe The Money as a “context specific” show.
 We try to site it in places of civic decision making.
 Ideally it is sited in the place of decision making for the community that will make up its audience.
 So this might be a Town Hall, City Chamber, or a Guildhall.
 The show works less well in blank spaces.